architj5/CprE_546_Wireless_Sensor_Networks/Programming Assignment 2/Exercise 2/README.md

 * All CC2538 devices

 # Make sure
-* The makefile and the leds-example.c are in the same directory
+* The makefile and the C file are in the same directory
 * Within the makefile the path for the contiki-ng directory CONTIKI = ../path takes to the contiki-ng directory/../

 * The thresholds for ambient light sensor and the temperature sensor are set to "50 lux" and "27 deg C" respectively which can be changed according to the surrounding.